3. Storage on Spider

 3.1.2.3.
 Using scientific catalogs

-To request access to add a shared catalogue please reachout to our helpdesk.
+To request access to add a shared catalogue please reach out to our helpdesk.

 3.1.2.4.
 Using scratch

-Each of Spider worker nodes has a large scratch area on local SSD.
-These scratch directories enable particularly efficient data I/O for large data processing pipelines that can be split up into many parallel independent jobs.
+Each of the Spider worker nodes has a large scratch area on local SSD, which can be accessed via $TMPDIR.

 Please note that you should only use the scratch space to temporarily store and process data for the duration of the submitted job.
-The scratch space is cleaned regularly in an automatic fashion and hence can not used for long term storage.
+The scratch space is cleaned regularly in an automatic fashion and hence cannot used for long term storage.

 For more information about how to use scratch during your compute jobs, please refer to using local scratch.